 As long as we have the psychological notion of “I”, there will be suffering.
 Suffering from both pain and pleasure.
 Pain, for obvious reasons.
 And pleasure because it doesn’t last.
 Nothing does.
 That’s why it’s a flow of life.
 Change is at the heart of it.

-Everyday cells are born and die in our bodies, but we see a constant body on the outside giving us the notion of a constant life.
-But underneath, the life process is born from birth and death, arrising and passing.
-A river flowing gives us the notion of an existence of a constant river but every moment the water in a given spot has a flow of new water pushing forth the old one.
+Every day cells are born and die in our bodies, but we see a constant body on the outside giving us the notion of a constant life.
+But underneath, the life process is born from birth and death, arising and passing.
+A river flowing gives us the notion of the existence of a constant river but every moment the water in a given spot has a flow of new water pushing forth the old one.

 So what is the “I”?

-So before we were two year old, we were still receiving information.
+So before we were two years old, we were still receiving information.
 But our mental faculties weren’t developed enough to process that information.
 There was not much feedback system.
-We definitely felt things, observed things but the notion of “I like this” or “I don’t like this” hadn’t developed.
+We felt things and observed things but the notion of “I like this” or “I don’t like this” hadn’t developed.
 That place is what comes close to the real “I”.

 They say peace of mind is not in having achieved some amazing attributes but in the dropping of suffering.
 It’s in the dropping of this idea of discomfort in life based on expected outcomes, that there is peace of mind in daily life too.
 When we say we are happy then, it is not caused by pleasure.
 But caused by this dropping of discomfort or unhappiness we tend to have in life.
 Then regardless of the circumstance, good or bad, liked or disliked, there will not be discomfort with it at any magnitude.

-Mindful life is and will keep flourishing and thriving in its most authentic self then, which by itself is peaceful.
-In a way we are all enlightened beings, suppressed by the conditioning we accumulated in the society we live in.
+A mindful life is and will keep flourishing and thriving in its most authentic self, which by itself is peaceful.
+In a way, we are all enlightened beings, suppressed by the conditioning we accumulated in the society we live in.
 It’s this cloud that is blinding us right now from seeing it, that will lift away leaving true peace and happiness in daily life.